Josefinekihlstrom/Plant-Memory/README.md

 * clearInterval not working to stop timer when game is finished.
 Decided to start from scratch and make a new timer with cleaner code to hopefully get a better understanding of it and make it work.
 New timer made with working clearInterval when game is finished.
-* When testing the game on my iPhone the memory cards wont turn properly when clicking on them.
-This seem to look fine when I try the game out in device toolbar in my Chrome browser.
-NOT SOLVED YET.
+* When testing the game on my iPhone the memory cards wouldn't turn properly when clicking on them.
+This seemed to look fine when I tried the game out in device toolbar in my Chrome browser.
+I solved this problem by adding a webkit attribute in my css code for the backface visibility.

 ### Deployment
 #### Cloning this project